BeehiveNGO/Beehive/README.md

 [Beehive](http://beehive.ngo) is a **nonprofit**, **open source** initiative launched by former United Nations staff that's bringing humanitarian organizations, tech volunteers and supporters together to work on **vastly improving humanitarian crowdfunding**.

-Beehive is concentrating on:
+**Beehive is concentrating on**:

-- Building the backend architecture needed to power next-generation, data-driven humanitarian crowdfunding applications
+- Building the **backend architecture** needed to power next-generation, data-driven humanitarian crowdfunding applications

-- Solving and modeling how data-driven humanitarian crowdfunding applications can function and serve the humanitarian community
+- **Solving** and **modeling** how data-driven humanitarian crowdfunding applications can function and serve the humanitarian community

 Learn more: [Beehive wiki page](https://github.com/BeehiveNGO/Beehive/wiki/Beehive-Initiative), Pitch Deck